-This Plan is an amendment of a prior Plan that was originally effective January 01, 2005.
-The amendment of the Plan is effective as of December 31, 2020.
-Unless designated otherwise, the provisions of the Plan as set forth in this SPD are effective as of December 31, 2020.
+This Plan is an amendment or restatement of an existing Plan to comply with current law.
+This Plan was originally effective July 01, 1996.
+However, unless designated otherwise, the provisions of the Plan as set forth in this SPD are effective as of July 01, 2021.